NatuurkundePracticumAmsterdam/peak-finder/README.md

 ![Screenshot of the peak finder widget](images/screenshot-peak-finder.png)

-You can zoom into parts of your dataset and tweak the settings until your satisfied with the detected peaks.
+You can zoom into parts of your dataset and tweak the settings until you're satisfied with the detected peaks.